Worms: Open Warfare 2: Reception

 Both versions of the game were praised by the gaming critic community.
 GameSpy called it the best Worms game to date and, comparing it to Worms: Open Warfare, said it "improves on the previous title in every way imaginable".
 They did note that the game was essentially unchanged and that the series, to some extent, is starting to get stale.
 They also noted that connectivity was buggy in the DS' single-card two-player mode, but that this did not seem to be a problem if multiple games were used.
-IGN's major complaint, about the Worms series in general, as much as Open Warfare 2, was that battles proceed slowly.
+IGNs major complaint, about the Worms series in general, as much as Open Warfare 2, was that battles proceed slowly.
 However, this, along with the inability to save or restart mid-battle, were their only complaints.
 One reviewer also noted that the game felt "less like 'another good Worms game', and more like a definitive compilation for fans that also happens to be portable".

 For the PSP version, GameSpy appreciated the sharper graphics and ability to zoom the camera out, making it feel "less cramped" than its Nintendo counterpart.
 One IGN reviewer noted that the DS version made good use of the DS' special features in its "Laboratory" mode and added that they helped to add variety to a stale series.